EarthScope/rover/docs/commands_verbose.md

 | log-dir             | logs                 | Directory for logs             |
 | log-verbosity       | 4                    | Log verbosity (0-6)            |

-In addition, parameters for sub-commands (ingest, index) will be used - see help for those commands for more details.
+Parameters used to configure the sub-commands ingest, index are also applicable - see Ingest/Index help for more details.

 ##### Examples